Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 0 - Welcome Aboard/README.md

-# Flight Booking: Introduction to AI and GitHub Copilot
+# Welcome Aboard: Introduction to AI and GitHub Copilot
 This lab exercise covers ...

 ## Prerequisites